Initial Posting: 2/4/2020 Last Update: 4/11/2020

-Answer: Many of the ingredients used in dietary supplements come from China.
-Even supplements that are "made in the U.S." may include ingredients from China, where the 2019 Novel Coronavirus or 2019-nCoV (causing the disease known as COVID-19) is believed to have originated.
-Due to temporary shutdowns of businesses in some areas of China, there may be disruptions in the supply of these ingredients from China.
-There is no requirement for a dietary supplement to list the country of origin of its ingredients, so your question is a valid one.
+Answer: Many of the ingredients used in dietary supplements come from China, although there is no requirement for a dietary supplement to list its country of origin or the origin of its ingredients.
+Even supplements that are "made in the U.S." may include ingredients from China, where the 2019 Novel Coronavirus, known as SARS-CoV-2 (causing the disease known as COVID-19) is believed to have originated.

-More needs to be learned about this new virus, but, currently there is no reason to believe that you can catch it from a dietary supplement.
+However, currently there is no reason to believe that you can catch COVID-19 it from a dietary supplement.
 A more likely, but still remote, concern would be exposure to coronavirus from handling the packaging of a supplement shortly after it was handled by unclean hands of an infected person, and then touching one's mouth, eyes, or nose without first washing one's hands.
-A study found that 2019-nCoV (also called SARS-CoV-2) has a half-life (at about 72°F and 40% relative humidity) of 6.8 hours on plastic and 3.5 hours on cardboard, such that the amount of virus is undetectable in 3 days on plastic but within just 1 day on cardboard.
-(Interestingly, the virus was undetectable on stainless steel after about 2 days but within just 4 hours on copper.) (van Dormalen, NEJM (correspondence) 2020).
+A study found that 2019-nCoV (also called SARS-CoV-2) (at about 72°F and 40% relative humidity) was undetectable within just one day on cardboard, although it can last 3 days on plastic (van Dormalen, NEJM (correspondence) 2020).

 How effective are disinfectants against coronavirus?